ansys/pylumerical/doc/source/user_guide/working_with_simulation_objects.rst

     rectangle.x_span = 10e-6

-Dict-Like Access
+Dict-like access
 ^^^^^^^^^^^^^^^^^

-Parameters of the representative object can also be accessed like a Python dict.
+You can access parameters of the object like a Python dict.
-An example of the dict-like access of parameters in an FDTD rectangle object is shown below.
+The following example shows dict-like access of parameters in an FDTD rectangle object.

 **Example**